nitin42/terminal-in-react/README.md

 * `clear` - Clears the screen
 * `help` - List all the commands
 * `show` - Shows a msg if any

-## What's more ?

-* will support images, gifs.
-* animations.
-* and more stuff to make it look more interactive

 ## Where to use ?